my

 I am a certified yoga teacher through Yoga Alliance, Yoga Australia, International Yoga Teachers Association and Accessible Yoga Association, and my training includes:

-- Trauma – A Somatic Family Constellation Approach Certificate
+• Trauma – A Somatic Systemic Constellation Approach Certificate

 My education is ongoing and I will keep updating this section as I go along.
 In addition, my greatest training and a source of knowledge and wisdom is life in its all complexity.